 Lightweight to carry or ship and require very small storage space.

 Convenient and simple to use.

 A pre-measured dose of detergent produces consistent results.
 Overdosing is eliminated.

 Manufacturing eliminates most water and allows cleaning ingredients to remain stable for longer periods and produce better results.

 Most expensive detergent cost per load of laundry.

-Packs are designed for average soil and load size.
+Pacs are designed for average soil and load size.
 Heavily soiled clothes and large loads require two pacs and increase costs significantly.
-Packs cannot be adjusted for small loads or hand-washing single items.
+Pacs cannot be adjusted for small loads or hand-washing single items.

-Packs cannot be used for pretreating or spot treating stains.
+Pacs cannot be used for pretreating or spot-treating stains.